niess/python-appimage/docs/src/index.md

 ```
 {{ end("#venv-example") }}

-Note that moving the base Python AppImage to another location breaks the virtual
+Please note that moving the base Python AppImage to a different location will
-environment.
-This can be patched by editing symbolic links under `venv/bin`, as
+break the virtual environment.
+This can be resolved by editing the symbolic
-well as the `home` variable in `venv/pyvenv.cfg`.
-The latter must point to the
+links in `venv/bin`, as well as the `home` variable in `venv/pyvenv.cfg`.
+The
-AppImage directory.
+latter must point to the AppImage directory.

 !!!
 Tip
-    Old Python AppImages, created before version 1.1, fail setting up `pip`
+    Old Python AppImages created before version 1.1 fail to set up `pip`
-    automaticaly during `venv` creation.
-However, this can be patched by calling
+    automatically during `venv` creation.
+However, this can be resolved by
-    `ensurepip` from within the `venv`, after its creation.
-For example, as
+    calling `ensurepip` within the virtual environment after its creation.
+For
+    example, as

 ```bash
 source /path/to/new/virtual/environment/bin/activate